robertorcosta/azure-docs.pt-br/articles/migrate/troubleshoot-assessment.md

 ## <a name="dependency-visualization-in-azure-government"></a>Visualização de dependência no Azure governamental

-As migrações para Azure dependem Mapa do Serviço para a funcionalidade de visualização de dependência.
-Como Mapa do Serviço não está disponível no Azure governamental no momento, essa funcionalidade não está disponível no Azure governamental.
+Não há suporte para a análise de dependência baseada em agente no Azure governamental.
+Use a análise de dependência sem agente.

 ## <a name="dependencies-dont-show-after-agent-install"></a>As dependências não são mostradas após a instalação do agente